survivejs/react-book/manuscript/08_styling_react.md

 The old school approach to styling was just to sprinkle some ids and classes around, set up some rules and hope for the best.
 Although this can work up to an extent it gets more complicated as development goes on.
 By default everything is global in CSS.
 Furthermore nesting definitions (ie. `.main .sidebar .button`) creates implicit logic to your styling.

-### Webpack Configuration for Vanilla CSS
+### webpack Configuration for Vanilla CSS

-It is easy to configure vanilla CSS is Webpack.
+It is easy to configure vanilla CSS is webpack.
 Consider the example below:

 **webpack.config.js**